 Communicating with the team

 There are multiple ways to get in touch with the KDE Promo team, but the best way to get started is with the KDE Promo mailing list (learn about mailing lists).
 On the KDE-Promo mailing list we discuss all of the projects and tasks we're working on.
-Frequently we ask the list for volunteers to help on these things so getting involved can be as easy as signing up for the list and waiting for someone to ask for help.
-Or if you have your own idea for something you want to do it's also a great place to ask for feedback and to see if anyone else is willing to help you out when you end up having an idea you'd like to share and make it come into fruition!
+Frequently we ask the list for volunteers to help on these things, so getting involved can be as easy as signing up for the list and waiting for someone to ask for help.
+It's also a great place to ask for feedback and to see if anyone else is willing to help you out when you end up having an idea you'd like to share and make it come into fruition!

 We also have a #kde-promo channel on Matrix or the freenode IRC and a bridged Telgram channel.
 Most of the time the channel is pretty quiet, but it is sometimes used for meetings where real time discussion is needed.